 And how we accomplish this is by teaching history in two four year cycles.
 The emphasis of the first year is ancient world history, second covers the middle ages up to modern.
 Modern history is the third year with American history.
 The fourth year involves instruction in economics and American government.

 And boring is not how we approach these courses.
 There is a base text book, but from there the students use videos, biographies, historical games, memorization, speech recordings and visits by historians.
 This all begins in the fourth grade and continues through twelfth.

 And yes, we very much include church history side-by-side with world and American history.
 God's hand is in all.
 The question is not how God can allow all the pain and suffering in the world.
 The correct question is, "Why is the suffering, mayhem and poverty not much worse than it is?"
-He is where I hope lies.
+He is where our hope lies.

 The role of a Christian school, no matter the location, Mexico or Germany, Guatemala or Algeria, is to proclaim God's word in supporting parents in the raising of their children, to educate their students in the skills needed to best provide for themselves and their future families, and how to live in their community.
 Whether it is Maricopa, America or London, England, "Give to everyone what you owe them: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor".

 The grace of the Lord Jesus be with you.